manesorina/Sorting-Algorithm-Visualizer/README.md

-#Sorting Algorithm Visualizer
+Sorting Algorithm Visualizer
+Overview

-This is an interactive graphical application that visualizes the process of various common sorting algorithms.
-Users can select different sorting algorithms (such as Bubble Sort, Merge Sort, Quick Sort, etc.) and watch the sorting process step-by-step.
-The app allows users to control the sorting speed and reset the array for new visualizations.
+The Sorting Algorithm Visualizer is an interactive graphical application designed to visualize the process of various common sorting algorithms.
+Users can select different algorithms and observe the sorting process step-by-step, enhancing their understanding of how these algorithms work.

-Features:

-Visualize multiple sorting algorithms (Bubble Sort, Merge Sort, Quick Sort, etc.)
-Step-by-step sorting animations with adjustable speed Real-time display of array elements as bars
-Randomize the array or reset to start over
-Clear and simple user interface with interactive controls Technologies Used:
+Features
+Multiple Sorting Algorithms: Visualize various sorting algorithms, including:

+Bubble Sort
+Merge Sort
+Quick Sort
+And more!

+Technologies Used
-Rust: The programming language used for building the app.
+-Rust: The programming language used to build the application.
-eframe: A lightweight GUI framework built on egui for building the application interface.
+-eframe: A lightweight GUI framework built on egui for creating the application interface.
-egui: An immediate-mode GUI library used for drawing and handling the UI.
+-egui: An immediate-mode GUI library used for rendering and handling the user interface.
-rand: Used to generate random arrays for sorting.
+-rand: A library used to generate random arrays for sorting.
-Multithreading: The sorting algorithms run in the background using std::thread to maintain a responsive UI.
+-Multithreading: Sorting algorithms run in the background using std::thread to maintain a responsive user interface.